 As you can see from the Summit program, there were several unique focus areas:

 - Climate justice and economic revitalization was a recurring and integrated theme.
 Ideas for role modeling and preparing students to work towards a just and sustainable economy included moving to 100% renewable energy individually and collaboratively across campuses, campus and community resilience, internal and external carbon pricing, and new integrated learning and action strategies for students.

 - A major theme throughout the event was aligning endowment investments with their mission and environmental, social and governance (ESG) goals for the benefit of their institution and society.
 Participants heard stories of various approaches to sustainable investing from several endowments including Pitzer, Cal State, and Barnard; as well as insights from leading investment firms, including BlackRock, Graystone, Mirova, Impax, Change Finance, and more.

-- Finally, the presidents of 5 of the largest public universities in the country announced the formation of The University Climate Change Coalition (UC3) - 13 leading North American research universities that will prototype a collaborative model designed to help local communities achieve their climate goals and accelerate the transition to a low-carbon future (UC3 Coalition).
+- Finally, the presidents of five of the largest public universities and systems in the country announced the formation of The University Climate Change Coalition (UC3) – 13 leading North American research universities that will prototype a collaborative model designed to help local communities achieve their climate goals and accelerate the transition to a low-carbon future (UC3 Coalition).

 In summary, the Summit was a watershed event in higher education leadership on climate and sustainability solutions.
 It emphasized unique ways of looking at the opportunities for comprehensive climate and sustainability solutions.
 It showed how higher education can and must be a comprehensive role model for all of society – and a catalyst, convener and collaborator with all other sectors.
 It explored how endowment investments can advance a just and sustainable economy while earning strong returns for the institution.
 In a time of some cynicism about higher education, the Summit